 App Install Attribution & Device Fingerprinting

-The Consequences of Device Fingerprinting
+The Consequences of Basic Probabilistic Modeling

 To reduce inaccuracy while mitigating false attribution, attribution providers set time windows for when a match can be made.
 These time windows are usually less than 24 hours, meaning that if a user clicks a web display ad and installs the app over a day later, the user’s web activity and source will not be matched to the user’s app activity.